-- Two nations compiling sections of the chart to an agreed dividing line, such as the median line, with the producer nation joining the sections and producing the finished repromat. - One nation compiling the chart, the other nation completing quality control, repromat production and printing for both nations.
+- Two nations compiling sections of the chart to an agreed dividing line, such as the median line, with the producer nation joining the sections and producing the finished repromate. - One nation compiling the chart, the other nation completing quality control, repromat production and printing for both nations.

-3.11.3 In such cases, the Producer Nation will usually be that nation which is responsible for the content and creation of the final chart.

-3.11.4 3.11.2 An agreed production schedule should be determined when the allocation of Producer Nations has been completed for all the proposed INT charts.
+- 3.11.3 In such cases, the Producer Nation will usually be that nation which is responsible for the content and creation of the final chart. - 3.11.4 3.11.2-An agreed production schedule should be determined when the allocation of Producer Nations has been completed for all the proposed INT charts.
 This will facilitate the forward planning for the adoption of these charts by potential Printer Nations and will enable the ICCWG International Charting Coordination Working Group-to monitor future progress.
 It would also be advisable, at this stage, to give consideration to the preparation of a Regional INT Chart Catalogue.
-This would ultimately provide the source data for S-11 (Part B).
-In reality, some nations may start production before the allocation is completed.

-3.11.5 3.11.3 Where a chart has been included in the INT scheme, but the national HO is unable to effect its production within an acceptable timescale, its production may be undertaken, with the agreement of the national HO concerned, by a potential Printer Nation.
+This would ultimately provide the source data for the IHO catalogue (Section 100 of S-11 (Part B).
+In reality, some nations may start production before the allocation is completed. - 3.11.5 3.11.4 Where a chart has been included in the INT scheme, but the national HO-hydrographic office is unable to effect its production within an acceptable timescale, its production may be undertaken, with the agreement of the national HO-hydrographic office concerned, by a potential Printer Nation.